serbulent/TrainableRepresentationAnalysis/README.md

 # **Benchmarking your own representation model**

 - Semantic similarity inference, Ontology-based protein function prediction and drug target protein family classification tasks can be run for any protein representation vector dataset.
-Similar to reproducing the analyses done in the study, there are two possible ways to do this: (i) running the tool on [Code Ocean](https://codeocean.com/capsule/858401), and (ii) cloning the Github repo and running locally (this option is advised if you plan to run additional tasks over the default ones, as the runtime may significantly increase).
+There are two possible ways to do this: (i) running the online tool on [Code Ocean](https://codeocean.com/capsule/858401), and (ii) cloning this Github repo and running locally (this option is advised if you plan to run additional tasks over the default ones, as the runtime may significantly increase).

   - Prepraration of the input vector dataset:
     - Generate your representation vectors for all human proteins ([amino acid sequences of canonical isoform human proteins](https://drive.google.com/file/d/1wXF2lmj4ZTahMrl66QpYM2TvHmbcIL6b/view?usp=sharing)), and for the samples in the SKEMPI dataset [SKEMPI_seq.txt](https://drive.google.com/file/d/1m5jssC0RMsiFT_w-Ykh629Pw_An3PInI/view?usp=sharing).